Towards Healthcare Research & Consulting

 How did North America Dominate the Market in 2025?

-North America captured the biggest share of the cardiotoxicity screening market, due to the stricter regulatory safety requirements, a rise in oncology-related cardiac risks, and increased R&D investment in drug development.
+North America captured the biggest share of the cardiotoxicity screening market by 41% share, due to the stricter regulatory safety requirements, a rise in oncology-related cardiac risks, and increased R&D investment in drug development.
 Also, the region is spurring novel projects, especially the Jackson Laboratory (JAX), which is fostering "CARDIOVERSE," by using stem cell-based systems (iPSC-CMs) and AI to develop virtual hearts, or "digital twins" of cardiac tissue.

 U.S. Market Trends